National Council of Educational Research and Training: Regional Institutes of Education

-The Regional Institute of Education (RIE, formerly known as Regional College of Education), is a constituent unit of the National Council of Educational Research and Training (NCERT), Delhi.
-The RIEs are set up in 1963 by the Government of India in different parts covering various regions.
-The Regional Institutes were started with the objective of qualitative improvement of school education through innovative pre-service and in-service teacher education programs and relevant research, development, and extension activities.
-The Regional Institutes of Education (RIEs) are located at Ajmer, Bhopal, Bhubaneswar, Mysore and Shillong.
+The Regional Institute of Education (RIE, formerly known as the Regional College of Education) is a constituent unit of the National Council of Educational Research and Training (NCERT) in Delhi.
+The RIEs were established in 1963 by the Government of India across different parts of the country.
+The Regional Institutes were established to improve the quality of school education through innovative pre-service and in-service teacher education programs and relevant research, development, and extension activities.
+The Regional Institutes of Education (RIEs) are located at Ajmer, Bhopal, Bhubaneswar, Mysore, and Shillong.

 Actions

-NCERT has a comprehensive extension program in which departments of the National Institute of Education, Regional Institute of Education, Central Institute of Vocational Education, and field coaches' offices in the states are engaged in activities.
-Several programs are organized in rural and backward areas to reach out to functionaries in these areas.
+NCERT has a comprehensive extension program in which the departments of the National Institute of Education, the Regional Institute of Education, the Central Institute of Vocational Education, and field coaches' offices in the states are engaged.
+Several programs are organised in rural and backward areas to reach out to functionaries there.

 The council acts as the Secretariat of the National Development Group for Educational Innovations.
-It has been offering training facilities to education workers of other countries through attachment programs and workshops.
-The council publishes textbooks for school subjects from classes I to XII.
-NCERT publishes books & provides sample question papers that are used in government and private schools across India that follow the CBSE curriculum.
+It offers training to education workers from other countries through attachment programs and workshops.
+The council publishes textbooks for school subjects from classes 1 to 12.
+NCERT publishes books and provides sample question papers that are used in government and private schools across India that follow the CBSE curriculum.

-An online system named ePathshala, a joint initiative of NCERT and Ministry of Education, has been developed for broadcasting educational e-schooling resources including textbooks, audio, video, publications, and a variety of other print and non-print elements, ensuring their free access through mobile phones and tablets (as EPUB) and from the web through laptops and desktops.
+An online system named ePathshala, a joint initiative of NCERT and the Ministry of Education, has been developed for broadcasting educational e-schooling resources including textbooks, audio, video, publications, and a variety of other print and non-print elements, ensuring their free access through mobile phones and tablets (as EPUB) and from the web through laptops and desktops.

-National Council of Educational Research and Training had launched a new Diploma course in Guidance and Counselling for a period of one year from 1 November 2021.
+The National Council of Educational Research and Training launched a new one-year Diploma course in Guidance and Counselling, starting on 1 November 2021.

-National Council of Educational Research and Training had tied up with Microsoft's global training partner, Tech Avant-Garde (TAG) and facilitated a Connected Learning Community (CLC) for improving digital skills among its teachers.
+The National Council of Educational Research and Training had partnered with Microsoft's global training partner, Tech Avant-Garde (TAG), to facilitate a Connected Learning Community (CLC) to improve digital skills among its teachers.